nikirg/lazyfast/DOCS.md

 ...
 ```
 The component will be rendered with the current state value.
-You alson can use `State.load` within `@router.page` decorator and other FastAPI endpoints:
+You also can use `State.load` within `@router.page` decorator and other FastAPI endpoints:
 ```python
 ...
 @router.page()